khavernathy/mcmd/README.md

 &emsp;-> A LAMMPS input file exporter. <br />
 &emsp;-> Trajectories and restart files in various formats. <br />
 &emsp;-> Automatic radial distribution calculator<br />
-&emsp;-> Hard-coded molecular models for easy input, including multi-sorbate support<br />
+&emsp;-> Hard-coded molecular models for easy input, including multi-molecule support<br />
-&emsp;-> Easy system basis parametrization via a, b, c, &alpha;, &beta;, &gamma; crystal values, or basis vectors<br />
+&emsp;-> Easy system basis parametrization via a, b, c, &alpha;, &beta;, &gamma; crystal parameters, or basis vectors<br />
 &emsp;-> Quick routines for energy/force computation<br />
 &emsp;-> Simulated annealing<br />
 &emsp;-> Any periodic cell is supported for both MC and MD; non-periodic systems also supported.<br />
-&emsp;-> Force-fields available are Lennard-Jones (12-6), Ewald electrostatics, and Thole-Applequist polarization.<br />
+&emsp;-> Potentials available are Lennard-Jones (12-6), Tang-Toennies (6-8-10), Ewald electrostatics, and Thole-Applequist polarization.<br />
+&emsp;-> Built-in force fields from UFF, OPLS, and other sources<br />
 &emsp;-> Sample inputs are included.
 The program takes just one argument: the input file (which itself usually points to a file containing starting atoms).<br />

 # What can be obtained from this software